Free Online Church Directory Software: Top 5 Options for 2025

 Reviewing pricing and plans: While this article focuses on free options, understanding the full pricing structure is important.
 Many providers offer free basic plans with premium features available through paid tiers.
 Evaluate what functionality you get for free versus what might require future investment as your needs grow.

 Reading reviews and testimonials: Learning from other churches’ experiences can provide valuable insights.
-Look for reviews from congregations similar to yours in size and denomination.
+Look for church directory software reviews from congregations similar to yours in size and denomination.
 Pay particular attention to comments about customer support quality, as this can be crucial when issues arise.

 Questions to Ask When Selecting Software